1 Fairy tales and storybooks

 There are so many talking toys on the market these days.
 Try one that says greetings in the target language (or multiple languages) or one that sings traditional songs/nursery rhymes from the target country.

 Ready-made ‘culture books’ are great for learning about different countries.
-Read them together, ask questions and encourage your child to ask lots of questions too.
+Read them together, ask questions, and encourage your child to ask lots of questions too.
 After reading one, you could make a simple one together using pictures from magazines, or encourage your child to draw pictures too.
-Gather information together at the library or from the internet.

 Follow their lead on the things that interest them.

 Use the simple syllabus prepared in your language learning system or make one yourself.
 Let your child know what it is so he/she can see what they will be doing.
 Children tend to do better when they know what is coming and what is expected of them.

 Kids love stickers!
 Use them liberally.
 Take praising your child as an opportunity to use the 2nd language.
 If you can find stickers with words of praise in the 2nd language use those and repeat the words a lot.
 Use a couple of words at first and add more as your child knows them.